Below, I inserted the Great Roman’s reading of the Belli Sonnet. It’s a hoot.

 So, here is a gold zecchino of 1772, the year after the abovedepicted garbage sign went up.

 This coin weighs in at the usual weight for the scudo d’oro of old, 3.39-3.40g.
-At one point, when the zecchino was introduced, minted by the Banca dello Spirito Santo (which building still stands near where I write), it was so valued that it went out of circulation (this is Gresham’s Law) and we replaced by one with less gold.
+At one point, when the zecchino was introduced, minted by the Banca dello Spirito Santo (which building still stands near where I write), it was so valued that it went out of circulation (this is Gresham’s Law) and was replaced by one with less gold.

 So, you can figure out the worth of the coin in melt value, at least, by calculating the grams in today’s rate.